5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## SUMMARY

 This Repo contains EFI Folders for running macOS on a Lenovo T530 Laptop using OpenCore and/or Clover.
 Compatible and tested with: macOS High Sierra, Mojave, Catalina, Big Sur and Monterey.
+It makes use of the ECEnabler.kext so no more Battery Patching is necessary to get working battery status read-outs!

 **NOTE**: Read and follow the install instruction carefully and thoroughly!